Rebecca Murray-Gilling

 Philosophies drawn from Feminism and Spiritual Traditions

-I draw on feminist and spiritual principles of Power-With (as opposed to Power-Over), fluidity, balance, and embracing change, in my approach to therapy.
-I also incorporate philosophies from spiritual traditions in my approach to understanding and coming to terms with suffering and uncertainty, and its impact on our lives.
+I draw on aspects of feminist and spiritual principles such as Power-With (as opposed to Power-Over), fluidity, balance, and embracing change in my approach to therapy.
+While I am not a religious counsellor, when relevant and appropriate, I do incorporate philosophies and metaphor from spiritual traditions in my approach to understanding and coming to terms with suffering and uncertainty, and the impact they have on us and our mental health.

 Who we are, and the challenges we face in life, do not exist in a vacuum: we are all directly and differently impacted by the circumstances in which we live, and by our unique experience of life.
+This can include how you and your mental health have been directly impacted by societal expectations, conditions, and prejudices linked but not limited to gender, sexuality, race, culture and disability.
 Our work in therapy takes all of this into account, as well as any other aspects that you feel are meaningful to you.

 Training, qualifications & experience